cds-snc/digital-canada-ca/content/en/blog/posts/leading-by-example-a-sit-down-with-our-partner-at-the-rcmp.md

 layout: blog
 title: 'Leading by example: A sit down with our partner at the RCMP'
 description: >-
-  In an interview with Jeff Adam, Assistant commissioner at The Royal Canadian Mounted Police (RCMP), we hear about his experience working with us to launch a cybercrime reporting tool, how he hopes to use that experience to change the culture of service delivery at RCMP, and the advice he would give other
+  In an interview with Jeff Adam, Assistant Commissioner at The Royal Canadian Mounted Police (RCMP), we hear about his experience working with us to launch a cybercrime reporting tool, how he hopes to use that experience to change the culture of service delivery at RCMP, and the advice he would give other